You, however, taught that he could tell the father or the mother, "You could be helped by this, if it might [be] an offering [to God] from me."

 Most translations make this verse into a statement just about telling parents that the support that they might have gotten was given as a gift to God, but it is a little more than that.
 It is really an accusation against his accusers that they teach people to give money to them (the religious officials) to "help" their parents.
 What is hidden is that the "gift" is specifically an offering to God.

 The pronoun is used explicitly as the subject of the sentence.
 Since it is already part of the verb, its use creates emphasis on the "you."
-The "you" here is plural, indicating all Christ's listeners.
+The "you" here is plural, indicating many of Christ's listeners.

 The word translated as "say" is the most common word that means "to say," and "to speak," but it also means "to teach," which seems to be the way Christ uses it more frequently.
 It also has many ancillary meanings such as "to count" ("to number" or like we might say, "to recount" a story) or "to choose for yourself."
 Christ usually uses this word to refer to his own speaking or teaching.
 In the Greek used by the KJV translators, it was a different word than the sources we use today, the "say"word used later in the verse.